davidgasquez/handbook/Teamwork.md

 - **Focus on business outcomes, not on technologies.**
 - When you start from a shared understanding – that you’re all doing your best you can – you can foster a compassionate working environment.
   - Everyone on your team should assume that everyone else on the team is doing their best work, given their circumstances.
-  - Trust people.
+  - Trust people with freedom.
 Add [[Processes]] where you need to replace some level of trust.
+  - Share as much context as you can.
 - Times change, trends change, cultures change.
 Make it explicit.
 - Spend time at work thinking strategically.
 E.g: Think about the approach you will take to address the company's needs over the medium to long term.
 - **How to drive change in a team**: find people who agree on the problem, start small, experiment, scale, repeat.
 Making big change is hard.
 Keeping things simple is hard.